Class Supply List

 - deli paper

 - Mixed media paper approximately 180 lb or higher preferred for smaller collages.
-Size can be 9×12 or 12×16”.
+Size can be 9×12 or 12×16” or what you prefer.
 Thick watercolor paper can also work.

 - Various flat brushes like 2”, 1”, 1/2″, 1/4″, a few small round brushes of your choice